 These experiences became a part of the foundation and formation of the LAP.
 From this platform, Sister Imani was able to bring together artists from the community to gather and share in expression.
 Drummers and dancers, elder and youth, played rhythms and danced.
 Interspersed with that has been spoken word, poetry, singing, and visual art.
 The LAP has been a space used to cultivate and share a variety of art forms, bringing the community together to grow.

 Board Of Directors

-- Bekezela Mguni (Treasurer), is a Master of Arts student at the University of Pittsburgh, studying Library Sciences
+- Bekezela Mguni (Treasurer), Master of Arts student at the University of Pittsburgh, studying Library Sciences

 - Lea Blumenfeld, Certified Librarian

 - Benjamin Walker (President), founder and CEO of Experilearn, LLC